davidperrenoud/tend-token/README.md

 source ./tools/initShell.sh
 yarn run coverage
 ```
-__The coverage test will automatically start it's own TestRPC server for you!__
+__The coverage test will automatically start its own TestRPC server for you!__

 ## Rinkeby testnet deployment
 For the Rinkeby deployment, you need a Geth installation on your machine.